sanjaybhagia/sanjaybhagia.github.io/input/posts/2023-10-05-apim-to-servicebus-topics.md

 It provides a unified experience across the entire API lifecycle, enabling developers to create APIs and app developers to consume them easily.

 ## API Management Policies
 <a href='https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies' target='blank'>Azure API Management policies</a> are a set of rules that are executed by the API Gateway when a request is made to an API.
 These policies can be used to modify the request or response, enforce security, or perform other actions.
 Policies can be defined at the API level, the operation level, or the product level.
-Azure API Management provides a rich set of built-in policies and also allows you to define custom policies using C# or JavaScript.
+Azure API Management provides a rich set of built-in policies and also allows you to define custom policies using XML and C# (policy expressions).

 When integrating APIM with Azure Service Bus Topic, the idea is to allow APIM to publish messages to the Service Bus Topic by using one of the built-in policies.
 This makes is very easy for us to send messages to the Service Bus without having to write any code.

 # Provision the Infrastructure
-Let's walk through the steps to provision the infrastructure required for this demo.
+Let's walk through the steps to provision the required infrastructure.
 I'm using Azure CLI (`az cli`) to provision the resources.
 You can use the Azure Portal, ARM templates, or PowerShell to do the same.

 ## Set the account
 ```bash